nezaj/instant-llm-guides/guides/003_modeling.md

       reverse: { on: 'profiles', has: 'many', label: 'authoredComments' }, },
     postsTags: {
+      // Deleting posts or tags have no cascading effects
       forward: { on: 'posts', has: 'many', label: 'tags' },
       reverse: { on: 'tags', has: 'many', label: 'posts' }, },